Short Story and Image by Isabelle Sorrells

 I think his name was Alberto.
 He might have been Italian, but it was hard to tell.
-We all looked the same.
+We all looked the same with our starved bodies.
 Alberto always talked about the good things we accomplished, always found something to commend us for.
 He never talked about the waning amount of ingredients we had, or the death tolls.
 When we did not meet our bread quotas, he only ever mentioned it as a side note, even though we all knew how bad it was – the deaths it would cause.
 Alberto was funny.
 Everyone liked him.
 Well, everyone except my sister.

 Of the three of us, she took our mother and brother’s death the worst.
 The day they passed was the day she stopped smiling, and the day she stopped caring about the good things.
 About anything at all.
 The only thing she felt was anger, but that anger seemed to be the only thing to keep her going, so Dad and I made sure to keep that fire stoked whenever it seemed like it was starting to die.